- What’s Dutching Betting?

 II.
 Open up On-Line Wallet Account

-Credit card/bank transfer etc. are relatively time-consuming & costly methods, thus not appropriate for Dutching.
+Credit card/bank transfers etc. are relatively time-consuming & costly methods, thus not appropriate for Dutching.
 You may want to use the below 2 E-Wallet that is the most reputable & widely accepted by any bookmakers, in fact, no other better choices are considered.

 It is possible to fund your Neteller account via Skrill and vice versa using the Money-In or Upload Section of the respective accounts.